Layr-Labs/eigenda-operator-setup/monitoring/README.md

     scrape_interval: 5s

     static_configs:
-      # Point to the same endpoint that EigenDA is publishing on
+      # Point to the same endpoint that EigenDA is publishing on.
+      # If using the sample docker-compose.yml for EigenDA, use the name of the
+      # container instead of localhost (e.g. da-node:9092)
       - targets: ["localhost:<NODE_METRICS_PORT>"]
 ```